DOC-REF: FRC-2026-04-28Rev 04 / 2026

 $15k - $50k per request

-Adding a new service, changing cloud regions, or modifying the system architecture after authorization requires a Significant Change Request.
+Adding a new service, changing cloud regions, or modifying system architecture after authorization requires a Significant Change Request.
 Each SCR requires documentation updates, potential 3PAO validation, and agency notification.

 Boundary Expansion Re-Assessment